Get E-Book

 Challenge #6 (Advanced)

-You have a performance-critical application where multiple worker threads need to increment a shared counter.
-Passing messages back and forth to the main thread for every increment would be too slow due to serialization overhead.
-You need a way for all threads to access and modify the same piece of memory directly and safely.
+You have a latency-sensitive application where multiple worker threads need to increment a shared counter.
+Passing a message to the main thread for every increment would add per-increment messaging, scheduling, and cloning overhead.
+That is the wrong shape for a hot counter; the counter needs shared memory plus an atomic update operation.

 Your Task